1. What is DueDEX?

 4. Making Your First Deposit

 To be able to trade on the exchange, you need to transfer some cryptocurrency to your account first.
-(DueDEX offers $10 equivalent BTC Sign-up Bonus for newly registered users.)
-Currently, DueDEX only accepts deposit of BTC, with plan to accept other cryptocurrencies in the near future.
+Currently, DueDEX only accepts deposit of BTC & ERC20 USDT, with plans to accept other cryptocurrencies in the near future.
 To protect your asset security, please carefully select your wallet address and make sure you select the correct wallet address.

 Step 1.
 To check your wallet, please click the “Account” tab at the top left of the screen.